pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 Pachyderm already implements [egress to object storage](../export-data-egress){target=_blank} as an optional egress field in the pipeline specification.
 Similarly, our **SQL egress** lets you seamlessly export data from a Pachyderm-powered pipeline output repo to an SQL database.

 Specifically, we help you connect to a remote database and push the content of CSV files to **interface tables**, matching their column names and casting their content into their respective SQL datatype.
 Interface tables are intermediate tables between Pachyderm and your data warehouse.
-The content of those tables matches the content of the latest output commit of your pipeline.
-A new output commit will trigger a delete of all exchange tables before inserting more recent values.
+They are the tables your SQL Egress pipeline inserts its data into and should be **dedicated tables**.
+The content of your interface tables matches the content of the latest output commit of your pipeline.

+!!!
+Attention "IMPORTANT"
+        A new output commit will trigger a **delete of all interface tables** before inserting more recent values.
+As a best practice, we strongly recommend to **create a separate database** for Pachyderm Egress.

 As of today, we support the following drivers: